flant/loghouse/README.md

 Currently, ClickHouse DBMS is deployed as a single instance via Deployment which brings this instance to a random K8s node (this behaviour can be changed by using nodeSelector and tolerations to choose a specific node).
 ClickHouse stores its data in hostPath volume or Persistent Volumes Claim (PVC) created with any storageClass you prefer.

-Web interface ([(screenshot)](http://screenshot.flant.ru/asidorovj/04/81/0481900cca291c45718bd6dbae66c64b98fa0b32.png)) is composed of two components:
+Web interface ([screenshot](http://screenshot.flant.ru/asidorovj/04/81/0481900cca291c45718bd6dbae66c64b98fa0b32.png)) is composed of two components:

-* frontend — nginx with basic authorization.
-This authorization is used to limit user's access with logs from given Kubernetes namespaces only.
+* **frontend** — nginx with basic authorization.
+This authorization is used to limit user's access with logs from given Kubernetes namespaces only;
-* backend — Ruby application displaying logs from ClickHouse.
+* **backend** — Ruby application displaying logs from ClickHouse.

 # Roadmap